gatsbyjs/gatsby/docs/blog/2020-07-28-introducing-gatsby-i18n-theme/index.md

 This will scaffold a project already set up with `gatsby-theme-i18n` and MDX.
 The starter also shows you the usage of the mentioned React components like `LocalizedLink`.
 The different pages get created for `.js` files inside `src/pages` and in the `blog` directory.

-## Child themes for react-intl, react-i18next & lingui
+## Child themes for react-intl, react-i18next & Lingui

 `gatsby-theme-i18n` doesn't ship with a default localization library, so it is agnostic to all i18n libraries -- any library can be used.
-You have the choice of implementing those on your own, or choose one of currently three available dedicated child themes: [react-intl](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n-react-intl), [react-i18next](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n-react-i18next), and [lingui](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n-lingui).
+You have the choice of implementing those on your own, or choose one of currently three available dedicated child themes: [react-intl](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n-react-intl), [react-i18next](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n-react-i18next), and [Lingui](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n-lingui).

 By installing those themes you get access to your translation files on every page as they wrap your application with the necessary context providers.

-Here's how to add gatsby-theme-i18n-react-intl to the project that was scaffolded above (with gatsby-starter-theme-i18n).
+Here's how to add `gatsby-theme-i18n-react-intl` to the project that was scaffolded above (with `gatsby-starter-theme-i18n`).

 First, install the necessary dependencies (theme & peer dependencies):